 Stormwater quality and quantity are required for this development.
 An LID (low impact development) Stormwater technique will be used to mitigate the increase in pollutants contributed from development.
 This system may also be used to provide storage and water quantity control.
 The proposed stormwater system will meet City of Salem Stormwater Management standards in means and methods to provide all aspects of Stormwater management.
-A preliminary stormwater analysis is currently being finalized and will be provided as part of a completed application.
+A preliminary stormwater analysis was reviewed and approved as part of the original decision.